jacobenglert/clbart-paper/README.md

   tables and figures.

-Both of the simulation studies and the application were run entirely on the High Performance Computing (HPC) Cluster at \[redacted\] using a Slurm Workload Manager.
+Both of the simulation studies and the application were run entirely on the High Performance Computing (HPC) Cluster at the Rollins School of Public Health at Emory University using a Slurm Workload Manager.
 The exact number of compute nodes used varied based on availability.
 If you do attempt to reproduce all of the results, any shell (.sh) scripts in this repository should be updated to work within the framework of the HPC cluster available to you.

 Alternatively, one can run a single iteration of either of the simulation studies, or a single model using synthetic data, by directly